 The Advisory Neighborhood Commission (hereinafter referred to as the "Commission") as established by the ANC Establishments Resolution (Resolution 1-153) in area 1D of Ward 1, as designated by the Advisory Neighborhood Commissions Act of 1975 (D.C.
-Law No. 121), as amended, shall be known as the "Mount Pleasant Advisory Neighborhood Commission."
+Law No. 121), as amended, shall be known as the "1DMount Pleasant Advisory Neighborhood Commission."

-The boundaries of ANC 1D are as specified by the Advisory Neighborhood Commissions Boundaries Act of 2012 (DC Law 19-0157): "All streets are located in the Northwest quadrant.
+The boundaries of ANC 1D are as specified by the Advisory Neighborhood Commissions Boundaries Act of 2012 (DC Law 19-0157): "Beginning at the intersection of Piney Branch Parkway, N.W., and 16th Street, N.W.; then south along 16th Street, N.W.; then east along Spring Road, N.W.; then south along 14th Street, N.W.; then west along Meridian Place, N.W.; then south along 16th Street, N.W.; then west along Argonne Place, N.W.; then west along Harvard Street, N.W.; then north along the center line of Rock Creek; then northeast along a projected line extending Piney Branch Parkway, N.W.; then east along Piney Branch Parkway, N.W., to the point of beginning.
+All streets are located in the Northwest quadrant.
 Beginning at the intersection of Rock Creek and a line extending Piney Branch Parkway from the east; East along said line extending Piney Branch Parkway to Piney Branch Parkway; Continuing east on Piney Branch Parkway to 16th Street; South on 16th Street to Harvard Street; West on Harvard Street to its end; Continuing west along a line extending Harvard Street to the west to Rock Creek; North along Rock Creek to its intersection with a line extending Piney Branch Parkway from the east, the point of beginning."